jan-lehmkuhl/FreeCAD-CfdOf-workflow/docs/installation/freecad-cfdof.md

 It is important to know where CfdOF will write your files.

 If this is a constant folder like `/tmp` you will always copy the files from here to your project.
-Its better so start FreeCAD from the terminal at a certain place and export relative from there.
+Its better so start FreeCAD from the terminal at a certain place and export relative from there (`.`).

     .

+At Windows you have to create a special function for starting FreeCAD (see [FreeCAD setup](freecad.md#powershell-start)).
 When you don't start FreeCAD at a certain place you must consider to write a script to import the exported data automatically in your project.